Feasibility Assessment of an Optically Powered Digital Retinal Prosthesis Architecture for Retinal Ganglion Cell Stimulation: Implant Architecture

 \subsection{Printed Circuit Board Interposer}

-In the final implant, the photovoltaic cell, crystal oscillator, PV cell and RF transmitter are assembled on a high density printed circuit board (Figure \ref{fig:Implant_picture}).
+In the complete implant, the photovoltaic cell, crystal oscillator, PV cell and RF transmitter will be assembled on a high density printed circuit board (Figure \ref{fig:Implant_picture}).
 The FR-4 printed circuit board (PCB) comprises 4 layers, with dimensions of 3.9~$\times$~4.9~\si{\milli\meter\squared} and a thickness of 1.6~mm.
 A copper trace surrounds the PCB and forms the RF antenna.
-For the actual implant, this PCB would then be affixed to the diamond substrate (Figure \ref{fig:Diamond_and_ASIC}).
-For the calcium imaging experiment, the implant was physically separated from the diamond substrate and connected with a cable because the stack height of the laser diode, optics and implant was to high to be placed under the confocal microscope.
+This PCB will then be affixed to the diamond substrate (Figure \ref{fig:Diamond_and_ASIC}).
+For the feasibility study with calcium imaging experiment, the implant was physically separated from the diamond substrate and connected with a cable.